GSUI5051/reactiontimecheat/README.md

 As a smart A.S.S programmer, I remind that using C/C++ to fetch color on the screen and emulates mouse clicking.
 So I copy and paste some codes and make this Fanytastic Sootuff.

 ### The Theory
 `COLORREF` to get the color on a certain pixel, `SetCursorPos` and `mouse_event` to emulates mouse clicks, `Sleep()` for delay to make computer "knows" it's from a human not a machine.
-If there's no delay in your code, it'll display  "Too Soon!"  because computer recognize that the result is made by machine.
+If there's no delay or the delay time is short in your code, it'll display  "Too Soon!"  because computer recognized that the result is made by machine.

 ### The Test
-I modifying value in `Sleep()` to optimize the final result because of the fluctation of reaction time in basic I/O systems.
+I adjust value in `Sleep()` to optimize the final result because of the fluctation of reaction time in basic I/O systems.

 ### The Result
 101ms, the 5th on the leaderbord.